mikecebul/cvx-junior-golf/README.md

 4. Run `pnpm run dev` to start the development server
 5. Open [http://localhost:3000](http://localhost:3000) in your browser

+## Staging Environment

+A staging environment exists for testing before production deployment.
+Contact the maintainer for access.

 ## Advanced Features

 ### Form Builder Plugin